 Ken yelled to Suz “It got me!”
 She didn’t believe him… at first.

-This is the story and timeline of what happens when you get a rattlesnake bite
+This is the timeline of what happens when you get a rattlesnake bite

 When Ken tells the story he emphasizes how calm he felt.
 His immediate reaction was to suck the venom, a yellowish fluid, out of his hand.